tsy24/tp/docs/UserGuide.md

    * **`exit`** : Exits the app.

 Refer to the [4.
-Features](#4-features) below for in-depth details of all available commands.
+Features](#4-features) below for in-depth details of all available commands. <br>
-If you are able to launch Windows Powershell/Terminal on your own, feel free to skip the next two sections and proceed to the next section, [3.
+If you are able to launch Windows Powershell/Terminal on your own, feel free to skip the launching instructions and proceed to the next section, [3.
 About](#3-about).
 ### Launching Windows Powershell

 1. Right-click on the Windows logo on the bottom left hand of your desktop.